-Goal for FY 2018: Sustain existing communities of practice/concentration areas currently supported by the Military Families Learning Network (MFLN) and the MC&FP Learning Management Platform in support of an increasingly seamless Family Readiness System through which military families and service providers are able to access support when and where and at the level it is needed.
+Goal for FY 2019: Sustain existing communities of practice/concentration areas currently supported by the Military Families Learning Network (MFLN) and the MC&FP Learning Management Platform in support of an increasingly seamless Family Readiness System through which military families and service providers are able to access support when and where and at the level it is needed.
 Add communities of practice/concentration areas where needed to ensure comprehensive and collaborative support.
-Use Community Capacity Building (CCB) Curriculum as a catalyst for service providers in both military and civilian communities to engage in efforts to build community capacity at the local level.
+Increase use of the community Capacity Inventory (CCI) tool in conjunction with Community Capacity Building (CCB) Curriculum as a catalyst for service providers in both military and civilian communities to engage in efforts to build community capacity at the local level.